Payroll - Employment Allowance

 Where is the Employment Allowance Recorded?

-The amount of employment allowance is calculated on each payroll run and accumulated up to a maximum of £3,000.
+The amount of employment allowance is calculated when each payroll run is closed and accumulated up to the current maximum.

 Simply pay the amount of PAYE and NIC deductions (including the Employment Allowance) by the 19th of the next month as normal.
 The Payroll Run Summary Report provides the detail on a payroll-by-payroll basis.